gimlet-io/gimlet-documentation/src/pages/docs/deployments/preview-deployments.md

   Preview deployments are useful when you'd like to share projects with teammates or clients.
 ---

-**Preview deployments are useful when you'd like to share your application with others on the internet.**
+**Preview deployments are useful when you'd like to share unmerged changes in your project with others on the internet.**

 You can configure previews by navigating to the preview tabs of deployment settings.
 Click **Configure Previews**, and select the environment where you'd like to deploy previews.